 Prior to his passing in late 2015, Dan Rygasewicz was working on a new ship; a Fletcher class American destroyer.
 The rib and keel set pictured here is still available to a new member that would be interested in finishing her.

-Built by Gary Powell in 1992 and run as his primary 723 Class combat ship until it’s retirement in 2016.
+Built by Gary Powell in 1992 and run as his primary 723 Class combat ship for 24 years until it’s retirement in 2016.
 While it came very close several times, she was never sunk in combat.

 USS Halsey Powell: